 This domain comprises five substantive areas important to the research and practice of counseling psychology.
 Students are expected to take at least one course in each of the five areas.
 Furthermore, students are expected to specialize in one of the five areas and thus are required to take a total of three courses in one of these areas.
-Specific courses (other than those required) are approved by the advisor on the basis of the student's goals.
+Specific courses (other than those required) are approved by the faculty advisor on the basis of the student's goals.
+Students can work with their advisors to determine the best courses for their area of emphasis.
+If in doubt, check with the training director, faculty head, or program coordinator.

 The areas (with sample courses listed) are:

-Counseling Theory and Intervention Consultation/Prevention CPY677 Advanced Counseling CPY660 Prevention & Consultation CPY678 Supervision Theory CPY668 Grant Writing and Grant Makers CED672 Couple & Family Counseling CPY675 Health and Wellness Counseling CPY691, 791 Advanced Seminars CPY591, 691, 791 Advanced Seminars Psychological Assessment Diversity CPY651 Personality Assessment CPY671 Multicultural Counseling CPY652 Individual Intellectual Assessment CPY674 Counseling Women CPY591, 691, 791 Advanced Seminars CPY691, 791 Advanced Seminars CPY650 Counseling Latinos CED591 Counseling LGBT Career Psychology CPY644 Psychology of Careers CPY591, 691, 791 Advanced Seminars
+Counseling Theory and Intervention Consultation/Prevention CPY 677 Advanced Counseling CPY 660 Prevention & Consultation CPY 678 Supervision Theory CPY 668 Grant Writing and Grant Makers CED 672 Couple & Family Counseling CPY 675 Health and Wellness Counseling CPY 691, 791 Advanced Seminars CPY 591, 691, 791 Advanced Seminars Psychological Assessment Diversity CPY 651 Personality Assessment CPY 671 Multicultural Counseling CPY 652 Individual Intellectual Assessment CPY 674 Counseling Women CPY591, 691, 791 Advanced Seminars CPY 691, 791 Advanced Seminars CPY 650 Counseling Latinos CED 591 Counseling LGBT Career Psychology CPY 644 Psychology of Careers CPY 591, 691, 791 Advanced Seminars